Who can request my information?

-BTC Markets accepts a variety of ways to make requests for customer information.
-We accept written requests from government agencies, court orders such as subpoenas and coronial requests which require us to provide customer information.
+BTC Markets will only accept a warrant, or court orders such as subpoenas and coronial requests which require us to provide customer information.

 We are prohibited from providing details of specific requests made by law enforcement or national security agencies.
 Additionally, BTC Markets does not want to jeopardise the work of these or other agencies.